A complete breed guide

 Top toys and accessories for Maine Coon cats

 Ideal for the intelligent, food motivated Maine Coon, this toy can be used to dispense kibble or treats to provide both physical and mental stimulation.

-This convincing bird toy makes realistic bird noises when touched to tap into your cat's inner hunting instincts.
+Great for interactive play and helps to tap into your cat's inner hunting instincts.

 The Maine Coon's intelligent, easy going and loyal nature makes it the ideal breed for training to walk in a harness and lead.

 Give your cat somewhere to sleep, chill and play in this cute vintage tunnel with pom pom attachments.